jonnonz1/nz-statute-book/acts/public/2014/tapuika-claims-settlement-act-2014.md

 (3) The amendment is an amendment for the purposes of section 17I(1) to (3) of the Conservation Act 1987 and section 46(1) to (4) of the National Parks Act 1980.

 ### 55 Regulations
-The Governor-General may, by Order in Council made on the recommendation of the Minister of Conservation, make regulations for 1 or more of the following purposes:
+(1) The Governor-General may, by Order in Council made on the recommendation of the Minister of Conservation, make regulations for 1 or more of the following purposes:
   (a) to provide for the implementation of objectives included in a strategy or plan under section 54(1):
   (b) to regulate or prohibit activities or conduct by members of the public in relation to the Whenua Rāhui area:
   (c) to create offences for breaches of regulations made under paragraph (b):
   (d) to prescribe the following fines:
     (i) a fine not exceeding $5,000 for an offence referred to in paragraph (c); and (ii) if the offence is a continuing one, a further amount not exceeding $50 for every day on which the offence continues.
+(2) Regulations under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 56 Bylaws
 (1) The Minister of Conservation may make bylaws for 1 or more of the following purposes: